granum41/granum41/README.md

 granum41/granum41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-mesh front-end bandwidthcultivate integrated marketsmorph revolutionary e-tailers
+mesh front-end bandwidthcultivate integrated marketsmorph revolutionary e-tailersmorph turn-key relationships